 The prevalence of Cervical Myelopathy increases with age.
 It is rare to experience this prior to 40, and patients are mostly first diagnosed between 50-60 years of age.

-If surgery is required, Physiotherapy may be beneficial post-operatively.
-This can include working on strength, balance, coordination,
+If surgery is required, Physiotherapy can be beneficial post-operatively.
+This can include working on strength, balance and coordination with a personalised and progressive rehabilitation plan.

 Click here to find out more information on this condition from The British Medical Journal